 Cathartic song which evokes "the emptinest of feeling" which comes after all the feelings and emotions - after a loss of close person, the lost of job, the end of a relationship, the school bullying, every tragedy or life failure.
 Instruments playing in different time signatures, beautiful Thom Yorke's voice, moving lyrics.
 "Don't get sentimental, it alalways ends up drivel", "one day I am gonna grow wings, a chemical reaction, hysterical and useless" - it moves every time.
 This song breaks and heals, gives hope and crushes it, inspires and learns the oble art of reconciliation with fate.
 A masterpiece!

-I'm 33 years old and I'm basically just discovering Radiohead again in the last two days.
-Creep was the first song that marked the first time in my life I ever sat beside my tape deck waiting for a song to come on so I could press record real quick.
+I'm 33 years old, and I'm basically just discovering Radiohead again in the last two days.
+Creep was the first song that marked the first time in my life I ever sat beside my tape deck, waiting for a song to come on so I could press record real quick.
 But this song is so beautiful.
 I absolutely adore it.
-I think OK Computer may be my favorite album of all time and it kills me I didn't know it until now.
+I think OK Computer may be my favorite album of all time, and it kills me that I didn't know it until now.
 This record could have done wonders for me in middle school and high school.
-Better late than never eh?
+Better late than never, eh?

-I personally like the more organic songs of radiohead than the electronic ones, and this song is very organic and natural sounding to me.
-This was one of the radiohead songs that I fell in love with in the very first listen, in the first 20 seconds of the song to be honest.
+I personally like the more organic songs of Radiohead more than the electronic ones, and this song is very organic and natural-sounding to me.
+This was one of the Radiohead songs that I fell in love with on the very first listen, in the first 20 seconds of the song, to be honest.
 I remember having goosebumps all over when the guitar starts.
 Hail to the Thief itself, I feel, is a very underrated album.

 What the hell happened?!
 Why isn't this number one?
-It just felt so obvious to me, that I was in genuine sincere shock when I happened upon this list and saw this song at no. 14!
-Haha, I mean the other songs are fantastic, but this song packs so much of a kick-ass punch, and that finale..
+It felt so obvious to me that I was in genuine, sincere shock when I happened upon this list and saw this song at number 14.
+Haha, I mean, the other songs are fantastic, but this song packs so much of a kick-ass punch, and that finale...
 DAMN!

 Of the many great Radiohead songs, "Just" is the one that I would want to keep on my desert island when all the others were washed away.
 I could listen to the outro over and over and never get tired of it.